venthur/wyrm/doc/plotting.rst

 Set-functions
 -------------

-These functions alter certain attributes of given subplots (matplotlib.Axes).
-These functions can be called after a plot-functions has been called to create an active plot.
+These functions alter attributes of previously created subplots (matplotlib.Axes).
+These functions can be called after a plot-function has created an active plot.

 Usage
 -----